Revenue

 Valuation

 Litmus has raised a total of $79M across two funding rounds.
-The company's most recent financing was a $30M Series B round led by Belden.
-Previously, Litmus secured a $49M Series A investment from Spectrum Equity.
-The company reports $45M in annual recurring revenue with 15% year-over-year growth.
-Key investors include Spectrum Equity and Belden.
+Their most recent funding was a Series B round led by Belden, a strategic investor in the industrial technology space.

 Product